gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 == Overview

-All the code can be found in the `traffic` package of the `bdp-traffic` folder.
+All the files can be found in the `traffic` package of the `bdp-traffic` folder.
 The `traffic` package consists of the following files:
 - `Traffic.scala`
 - `TrafficLoader.scala`
 - `TrafficJoiner.scala`